viamrobotics/docs/docs/program/apis/cloud.md

 ### UpdateOrganizationInviteAuthorizations

-Update the authorizations attached to an organization invite that has already been created.
+Update (add or remove) the authorizations attached to an organization invite that has already been created.
+If an invitation has only one authorization and you want to remove it, delete the invitation instead of using this method.

 {{< tabs >}}
 {{% tab name="Python" %}}